muarshad01/Golang_Microservices/2_Frontend_and_One_Microservice/README.md

 * Broker service
   - in a docker image.
 * Any changes made to Broker code *automatically complied into a new Docker image* and started in Docker.
-* Modify frontend sends a request to broker, which processes the request and sends the response back.
+* Frontend sends a request to broker, which processes the request and sends the response back.

 ***